 - Wrongful death benefits: If you lost your loved one in a construction accident, you can recover funeral and burial costs, loss of companionship and guardianship, loss of inheritance, pain and suffering of both you and your loved one, and more.

-Get Started with a Free Consultation with One of Our Attorneys Today
+Get Started with Your Free Consultation Today

 The construction lawyers at Loncar Lyon Jenkins operate on a contingency-fee basis, so our firm collects nothing until you win and receive your settlement.